mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

 description: "Let's look at how to Dockerize a React app."
 ---

 [Docker](https://www.docker.com/) is a technology that helps to speed up the development and deployment processes.
-If you're working with microsevices, Docker makes it much easier to link together small, independent services.
+If you're working with microservices, Docker makes it much easier to link together small, independent services.
 It also helps to eliminate environment-specific bugs since you can replicate your production environment locally.

 This tutorial demonstrates how to Dockerize a React app using the [Create React App](https://github.com/facebookincubator/create-react-app) generator.
 We'll specifically focus on setting up a development environment with code hot-reloading.